 By the time someone has been prescribed opioids, the pain is awfully bad and takes time to heal, for sure.
 But if one session can provide a couple hours of ease, it’s an excellent start.
 Session by session, the body heals another layer, integrates the “lesson,” and positive, affirming results last longer and longer, setting up a positive feedback loop.
 Resilience is re-established.

 The body truly knows how to heal itself when given the opportunity, when listened to and supported.
 My brother’s mechanic in rural California, also a hunter, pointed to a deer skull on his wall.
 “See that?” he said, “The deer had quite the blow to its head, perhaps from a collision with a car.
 And it healed itself.
 We used to know how to heal ourselves, too, but we’ve forgotten how.
 Now we rely on doctors.”
-Acknowledging and teaming up with the body’s innate healing capacity invites and stimulates the body to heal itself.
-Suppressing symptoms does not.
+This mechanic knows we can heal ourselves.
+Many of us know that.
+Yet the current medical system often denies us that experience by suppressing symptoms.
+Instead, we can acknowledge and team up with the body’s innate healing capacity to invite and stimulate the body to truly heal.

-If you’d like to relieve and truly release some area of pain, explore a non-Western approach to re-establish your innate healing, please do be in touch by email or phone.
+If you’d like to truly release some area of pain along with pain relief, and/or explore a non-Western approach to re-establish your innate healing, please be in touch by email or phone.

 * If any medical doctors or nurse practitioners are reading this and want to learn more about bodywork for pain relief and truly healing pain, please do be in touch with me!